 Marathon – The Town

 About 100km further east was the town of Marathon.
 With a population of around 3,500, it was the largest settlement between Thunder Bay and Sault Ste Marie along Highway 17.
-Like many northern communities, Marathon’s economy was a mix of old, established resource based industries like mining or forestry and nouveau enterprises like tourism which also capitalized on the area’s natural attractions and activities such as hiking, swimming, fishing, kayking, canoeing, in places like Pukaskwa National Park, Pebble Beach, the Pic River Sand Dunes and Neys Provincial Park.
+Like many northern communities, Marathon’s economy was a mix of old, established resource based industries like mining or forestry and nouveau enterprises like tourism which also capitalized on the area’s natural beauty to promote activities such as hiking, swimming, fishing, kayaking and canoeing, in places like Pukaskwa National Park, Pebble Beach, the Pic River Sand Dunes and Neys Provincial Park.
 The town was also famous for having the smallest Canadian Tire store in Canada.
 Might that be considered a tourist attraction?

 Marathon was also our stop for the night.
 We were lucky enough to find a spot at Penn Lake Campground, a municipal park on the shores of Penn Lake, not far from downtown.
 18 serviced sites were available plus several more unserviced tenting spots.
 16 of the services sites had sewer, water and 30 amp power while the remaining 2 had sewer, water and 50 amp power.
 The price for both 30 and 50 amp sites was $40.00.
 The unserviced sites went for $26.75 a night.

 The park was nice enough but did have one quirky feature.
 The sewer and water connections were on the “street side” of the RV while the electrical connection was on the curb side which made hooking-up interesting.
 On the plus side, the WiFi connection was one of the fastest we’d encountered on our trip.
 Go figure!